Kate Beckinsale Shares Belated Birthday Photo With Kitty Clive, ‘You Get The Card You Deserve’

 On the table next to the kitty was what seemed to be a belated birthday gift that had arrived in the mail.

 A plain brown cardboard box made sturdier with plastic packing tape sat open, the colorful contents spilling out of the top.
-Some of the small bags were undefinable, but all appeared to contain various yummy snacks.
+The labels on some of the small bags were indistinguishable, but all appeared to contain various yummy snacks.

-In front of the box sat a very thoughtful card that apparently accompanied the package.
-The front of the greeting suggested that one of Kate’s friends had asked sweet Clive to illustrate the cover.
+Placed in front of the box sat a very thoughtful card that apparently accompanied the package.
+The greeting suggested that one of Kate’s friends had asked sweet Clive to illustrate the cover.

 Overlooking the entire scene was a gigantic stuffed p** emoji with an enormous grin.